PaulFidika/claude-vm/DESIGN.md

 - Source Code Review: which changes should be committed?

 Our scope:
-- Adding Agent to Devcontainer: adding a secure version of Claude Code, or other coding agents, to the user's provided devcontainer spec.
-The agent should have maximum permissions, but the user's code, secrets, and machine should be kept safe.
+- Agent Installation in Devcontainer: installing coding agents (Claude Code, Goose, etc.) inside devcontainers with full development capabilities.
+Multiple agents can run within the same devcontainer environment.
 - Agent Lifecycle: providing the user with input / output to the remote agent, keeping track of file changes, persisting changes.
-- Provider Orchestration: launching containers + volumes on local or remote providers.
+- Provider Orchestration: launching VMs (droplets/machines/instances) + volumes on local or remote providers, then creating devcontainers with agents inside.
-- Workspace Lifecycle: stopping containers when the task is complete so they don't consume resources.
+- Workspace Lifecycle: stopping VMs when the task is complete so they don't consume resources.
-- UI: mobile UI + remote VSCode + terminal (ssh) for supervising claude and viewing the workspace.
+- UI: mobile UI + remote VSCode + terminal (devcontainer shell) for supervising claude and viewing the workspace.

 Provider scope:
 - Infrastructure lifecycle (VM, network)